in2code-de/in2help/README.md

 ## What does it do?

-The extension adds an additional module to the help section in the backend of your installation.
+The extension adds a module to the help section in the backend of your installation.
 You can define a page ID, which is loaded into this module.
 The idea is, that you can provide your editors an entry point, into the editors documentation.